LOG CABIN PERENNIALS

 Picture

 A weasel in its wintertime apparel, known as an ermine.
 They help keep down the numbers of mice, moles and voles.
-In the last year, voles and mice have become epidemic, so I'm glad to see this guy around.
+In the last few years, voles and mice have become epidemic, so I'm glad to see this guy around.

 Picture